 Follow these steps to help the process go smoothly:

 Medicare has special rules about when you can enroll in a drug plan.
-Your Initial Medicare Enrollment Period begins three months before you turn 65 and ends three months after your 65th birthday.
-You can also enroll during the General Enrollment Period, from January 1–March 31, or the Open Enrollment Period, from October 15–December 7.
+Your initial Medicare enrollment period begins three months before you turn 65 and ends three months after your 65th birthday.
+You can also enroll during the first three months of the year or during the open enrollment period, from October 15–December 7.

 You could pay a lifetime penalty if you opt out of prescription drug coverage during your initial enrollment period and decide to add Part D or Medicare Advantage more than 63 days after your enrollment period ends.
 The penalty rises the longer you go without coverage, so it pays to plan ahead.

-Step 2: See Which Medicare Part D Plans Are Available in Your Area
+Step 2: See Which Part D Plans You Can Get in Your Area

-Shop online for a Medicare policy, including Medicare D, at Medicare.gov.
-When you visit the site, you don't need to log in, but you will have to enter your ZIP code for accurate pricing.
+Shop online for a Medicare policy, including Part D, at Medicare.gov.
+When you visit the site, you don't need to log in, but you will have to enter your ZIP code for the right pricing.

-Step 3: Make a List of All the Prescriptions You Currently Take
+Step 3: Make a List of All the Drugs You Take

-It's important to research which providers cover those prescriptions and how much they cost if you don't meet your deductible.
-Deductibles vary based on your plan.
+It's crucial to research which providers cover your drugs and how much they cost if you don't meet your deductible, which will vary based on your plan.

-The prescriptions covered by a Part D plan are listed in the provider's formulary.
-A formulary is a list of medications, including generics and brand names, covered by your insurance.
-For example, common antibiotics like penicillin, or medications for heart health such as lisinopril, are often available as generic options.
+The drugs covered by a Part D plan are listed in the provider's formulary, which is a list of drugs, including generics and brand names, covered by your insurance.
+For instance, common antibiotics or high blood pressure drugs are often available as generic options.

-As long as you already have a Medicare Part C or Part D plan in place, you can always shop around during the Open Enrollment or General Enrollment periods for one that better meets your needs and budget.
+As long as you already have a Medicare Part C or Part D plan in place, you can always shop around during the open or general enrollment periods for one that better meets your needs and budget.

-Checking the cost for your medications isn't the only consideration.
-In addition, see where your prescriptions are on the plan formulary, You'll also want to evaluate the monthly premium for your plan.
-The premium should be affordable to you relative to what you may pay for your medicines.
+Checking the cost of your drugs isn't the only thing you should do.
+You should also see where your prescriptions are on the plan formulary.
+You'll also want to look at the monthly payment you will make for your plan.
+You should be able to manage your monthly payment while also being able to pay for your medicines.

-State Health Insurance Assistance Programs offer free counseling for individuals enrolling in Medicare for the first time or changing their plans.
+State Health Insurance Assistance Programs offer free advice for people getting Medicare for the first time or changing their plans.

-Similarly, insurance brokers can talk you through the analysis to determine which plan is best for you.
-It does not cost you any more to purchase Medicare through a broker and, in fact, it could save you money because brokers have relationships with carrier partners and may be able to get you more favorable options.
+Insurance brokers can also walk and talk you through which plan is best for you.
+It does not cost you any more to purchase Medicare through a broker.
+It could save you money because brokers have relationships with carriers and may be able to get you a better option.

 Websites like medicarerights.org also provide unbiased guidance.

-Your health insurance broker or your carrier of choice can help you.
-Alternatively, you can work with a professional through Medicare.gov once you've made your selection on the website.
+Your health insurance broker or your carrier of choice can help you sign up for your plan.
+You can also get help from someone at Medicare.gov once you've made your selection on the website.